 Materials and methods: A Cohort study was conducted to assess the modification in knowledge, attitude, and practice of AWW and ANW toward preventing abuse among children they are associated with.

-During their schedule meetings at centers - structured questionnaires were handed over to AWW and ANW to obtain the primary data.
+During their schedule meetings at centers, copies of structured questionnaire were handed over to AWW and ANW to obtain the primary data.
 Ethical approval was obtained from the Institutional Review Board of Dr. Syamala Reddy Dental College Hospital & Research Center, Bangalore, Karnataka, India.
 A pilot survey to check for the feasibility of the study; to check the validity and reliability of the questionnaire on three AWW and three ANW was conducted.

-Explanation about the need of the study to AWWs & ANMs was done and then they were requested to fill the structured questionnaire.
+Explanation about the need of the study to AWWs and ANMs was done and then they were requested to fill the structured questionnaire.
 Warranting confidentiality to respondents’ names were optionally asked as a part of the questionnaire.